59 Low Growing Perennial Plants For Garden Edges and Borders

 The popular herb Vervain grows one foot or taller and produces small, deep purple flowers emerging from several stalks clumped together.
 The flowers appear at different times, making this an artsy-looking plant.

 Vervains love to spread, and they’ll do so if they have full or partial sun.
 You should ensure they have well-draining and fertilized soil.
-Vervain grows in USDA Zones 4-9.
+Vervain grows in zones 4-9.

 Winecup